top of page

-House of Fallen Women is a provocative new musical that reimagines the stories of women throughout history who were cast as “fallen” for daring to break society’s rules around sex and power.
-Narrated by Eve—the original rule-breaker—the show explores what really makes a person dangerous.
+House of Fallen Women is an original new musical that reimagines the stories of women throughout history who were branded as “fallen” for daring to challenge society’s rules around sex and power, weaving their lives into a unified story.
+Narrated by Eve—the original rule-breaker—the show asks: what truly makes someone dangerous?

 (Scroll down for character list and song clips)